 Skip to main content

-The Navattic MCP server gives AI coding agents — such as Claude Desktop, Cursor, VS Code Copilot, and Windsurf — structured access to your workspace.
-Agents can read analytics, browse and build demos, manage Launchpad share links, and query personalization data, all scoped to your workspace through a Personal Access Token.
+The Navattic MCP server gives AI coding agents — such as Claude Desktop, Cursor, VS Code Copilot, Windsurf, ChatGPT, and Codex — structured access to your workspace.
+Agents can read analytics, browse and build demos, manage Launchpad share links, and query personalization data, all scoped to your workspace.

 The MCP server is available on the Base plan and above.